SethMMorton/natsort/README.rst

     $ pip install natsort

-If you want to install the `Optional Dependencies`_, you can use the `"extras" notation`_ at installation time to install those dependencies as well - use ``fast`` for `fastnumbers`_ and ``icu`` for `PyICU`_.
+If you want to install the `Optional Dependencies`_, you can use the `extras notation`_ at installation time to install those dependencies as well - use ``fast`` for `fastnumbers`_ and ``icu`` for `PyICU`_.

 .. code-block:: console